It’s having FUN Together, Achieving Meaningful Goals.

 Our innovative martial arts program is fun for the whole family!

 Normally, when you enroll your child in an activity like soccer or basketball, your children participate while you are stuck on the sidelines as a spectator or maybe – if you’re lucky — as a coach.
 On top of that, your child might not even get to play as some of the team members get to “ride the bench.”

-In our Sunset Innovative Taekwondo Program for Families, everyone participates: children, parents, and even grandparents can attend classes and progress at their own pace.
+In our ROY Innovative Taekwondo Program for Families, everyone participates: children, parents, and even grandparents can attend classes and progress at their own pace.
 In our action-packed family classes, no one sits on the bench!
 Children practice with other children, and adults practice with other adults.
 Martial arts classes are one of the only family programs where children and their parents get the same kind of healthy exercise at the same time.

 Share the Winning Spirit